-Pune Design Fest
+Pune Design Festival

-The Pune Design Fest is the flagship event of the Association of Designers of India.
+The Pune Design Festival is the flagship event of the Association of Designers of India.
 Launched in 2006, the festival is a conference that brings together individuals who have “shaped the global design ecosystem.”
-The events, which are centred on a theme, include discussions, workshops, networking sessions, studio visits, a design quiz and an awards ceremony.
+The events, which are usually centred on a theme, include discussions, workshops, networking sessions, studio visits, a design quiz and an awards ceremony.

 Check out more design festivals here.

 How to Reach Pune

 1. By Air: Pune is well connected through domestic airlines with the entire country.
 Lohegaon Airport or Pune Airport is an international airport, located 15 km away from Pune city centre.
 Visitors can avail of taxi and local bus services from outside the airport to reach their destination.

 2. By Rail: Pune Junction Railway Station connects the city with all the prime Indian destinations.
 There are several mail/express trains and superfast trains linking the city to various Indian destinations in the south, north and west.
 Some of the prominent trains operating to and from Mumbai are the Deccan Queen and Shatabdi Express, which take around three-and-a-half hours to reach Pune.